Jimmy Mackin

 Result?
 They’re turned off.

-They see you (and every agent) as the same pushy, money-hungry salesperson.
+Sellers see you (and every listing agent) as the same pushy, money-hungry salesperson.
 That’s exactly why your script and approach must be different.

 You have to lead with value, not a sales pitch.